 Initially, only Zeller Terminal 1 impressed with a simple transaction interface, but the company’s newer Zeller Terminal 2 has attractive POS software.

 No setup and monthly fees apply; you just purchase a card machine for as little as $99 (incl.
-GST and a 12-month warranty), and it’s yours indefinitely.
+GST and a 12-month warranty) to keep indefinitely.
 Zeller has pulled their terminals out of the Officeworks network and now focuses on keeping the price low from its own website.

 There’s no contract lock-in, only a pay-as-you-go transaction fee of 1.4% for chip and contactless card payments.

-The optional surcharge function lets you avoid the transaction cost, as long as cardholders are happy to pay this fee.
+The optional surcharge function lets you avoid the transaction cost, but you can only do this until it’s banned soon.
 Unlike some of the big banks, Zeller does not add a commission on surcharges.

 Zeller pricing: